 One girl’s love, faith, and courage turn the tides of Heaven.

-At a conference held by the Ministry of Angels, Joan publicly declares her love for Michael and offers to fight Lucifer with him.
-The Ministry dismisses Lucifer as an archangel and puts Michael in charge of the archangels.
+At a conference held by the Ministry of Archangels, which is run by the seven senior archangels—Gabriel, Lucifer, Raphael, Jophiel, Uriel, Chamuel, and Zadkiel—Joan publicly declares her love for Michael and offers to fight Lucifer with him.
+After hearing Michael's testimony, the Ministry dismisses Lucifer as an archangel altogether and replaces him with Michael.
 Although the Ministry is hesitant to put Joan in charge of anything, since she is a human, she insists that she will defend God’s throne when Michael is on the battlefield.
 After the conference, Joan discovers that Lucifer has recruited a third of the angels in Heaven against God.
 A third stay with God.
-The other third have declared themselves “neutral” in the battle and have begun masquerading as humans on Earth.
+The other third has declared themselves “neutral” in the battle and have begun masquerading as humans on Earth.
 Joan insists that the angels pick a side—God or Satan.
-She wins many of the neutral angels over, including George, to fight for Michael.
+She wins many of the neutral angels over to fight for Michael.
 Joan helps Michael plan a battle strategy, trying to remember everything Lucifer taught him.
 Michael struggles as he realizes his mentor might kill Joan.
 Despite Michael’s concerns, she relays the plan to his host of angels.

 Michael and his angels face Lucifer and his dark angels in battle.
 Not only does Michael fight to protect Heaven, but he also declares his love for Joan and the people of Earth.
-As Lucifer advances against God’s throne, Joan stands guard outside the throne room door.
+As Lucifer advances against God’s throne, Joan stands guard outside the throne room door, where inside, the six-winged, burning seraphim fly around the throne, praising God.
 Her intuition warns her something is wrong, and she leaves to find Michael.
-She discovers that Lucifer has wiped out more than half of Michael’s angels, and now Michael and Lucifer face-off on the edge of Heaven.
+She discovers that Lucifer has wiped out more than half of Michael’s angels, and now Michael and Lucifer face off on the edge of Heaven.
 Lucifer uses every battle tactic he taught Michael, and Michael fights twice as hard as Lucifer expects.
 When Michael has Lucifer by the throat, Lucifer begs Michael to put away his emotions and think the situation through.
 Lucifer urges him to join in the rebellion against God.
 Joan screams to Michael to remember the love of God and says Lucifer is lying.
 In a moment of exhaustion, Michael is overcome by Lucifer’s manipulation, and Lucifer breaks away.
 Moments later, Lucifer slashes Michael with his sword.
 Joan is filled with sudden strength and supernatural love for Michael.
-She hurls Lucifer and all his angels out of Heaven.
+She hurls Lucifer and all his dark angels out of Heaven.
 Lucifer’s pride has gone before the fall, and Lucifer with it.
 Joan and Michael rule God’s angels together, and Joan finally meets God face-to-face in victory.